 Keywords are the tickets that users have in order to get to your website.
 If you do not include keywords on your website, you are essentially refusing to sell tickets to potential customers.

 That is why in this keyword research guide we want to emphasise that it is extremely important to include the right keywords on your website.
 You want to answer customer’s problems exactly the way they have their problems spelled out.That is why keyword research is important; whole businesses have been created just by scanning the most searched keywords in a niche and targeting them through their website.

 How do we utilize keywords and get all the traffic?
 Firstly, we have to find the right keywords.

-The easiest way to start is to find a keyword search tool, and there are many of these.
+The easiest way to start is to find a keyword search tool or utilise keyword research services, and there are many of these.

 Google’s Keyword Planner is one example.
 You just have to type in the name of your niche, and a list of the most commonly searched phrases related to your niche will pop out.
 These are updated regularly, so the most recent search phrases will show.
 They do change from time to time so it is important that you constantly update your list of keywords to keep up with the trends.

 These tools will create lists for you.
 In the keyword list that is provided, you will find which phrases have the highest volume of searches.

 Obviously, you want to target the words with the highest volume of searches.
 However, as you probably have guessed by now, this will run you into a bit of trouble.
 You will, unfortunately, have to deal with tons of competition with important words that have the highest search volume.